ullmanj/SendIt/README.md

 - try making the overlay an opaque green or pink

 UPDATE INTERESTS
-- Clicking done on update interests should bring you back to where you just were
+- [DONE] Clicking done on update interests should bring you back to where you just were
 - [DONE] consider having some interests pre-selected

 ERRORS